gdmarmerola/gdmarmerola.github.io/_posts/2018-04-22-ts-for-mushroom-bandit.md

 $$y = x + 0.3 \cdot{} sin(2π(x + \epsilon)) + 0.3 \cdot{} sin(4 \cdot{} \pi \cdot{}(x + \epsilon)) + \epsilon$$

 where $\epsilon \sim \mathcal{N}(0, 0.02)$.
-We take a hundred $x$ samples from an uniform distribution $\mathcal{U}(0, 0.5).
+We take a hundred $x$ samples from an uniform distribution $\mathcal{U}(0, 0.5)$.
 This results in the following plot:

 ![]({{ "assets/img/ts_for_mushroom_bandit/mushroom-img-1.png" | absolute_url }})

 ### Random Forest

 Let us start with the simpler model, a Random Forest.
-What we will try to do is to randomize the forest's output, by sampling sets of decision trees and averaging their predictions.
+What we will try to do is randomize the forest's output, by sampling sets of decision trees and averaging their predictions.
 The following code accomplishes that, drawing 20 samples of our approximate posterior distribution.

 ````python
 # instance of RF